LaneanL/Information-Security-using-SQL-Linux-Python/ReadMe_Applying Filters to SQL queries in Linux.md

 .
 .
 .
-.

-### Example from file: Apply filter to SQL queries:
+### Example from file: Apply filters to SQL queries:
 Retrieve after hours failed login attempts
 There was a potential security incident that occurred after business hours (18:00).
 All after hours login attempts that failed needed to be investigated.